Esther Pun 2014

 To be eligible to receive the fellowship, the Lightspeed application must be completed.

 - If my team goes on to raise a round of funding, will Lightspeed participate?

 The LAST thing Lightspeed wants to do is create friction for any entrepreneurs who want to continue to pursue their company after the program.
 Lightspeed will invest a minimum of $50k in any Summer Fellowship team that continues on with a company and is able to pull together a round of at least $500k from other investors.
 It’s very important to understand that the Lightspeed investment is completely at the entrepreneur’s option.
 If you don’t want it, don’t take it.
 But this way, if any investor ever asks, “Is Lightspeed investing?” the answer is “Yes, if we want them to.”

 Also check out our blogpost: The Lightspeed Summer Fellowship Program Explained

-In 2012 we received over 300 applications from teams comprised of students representing almost 100 universities.
-We accepted 7 teams and hope to increase the number of accepted teams this year.
+In 2014 we received over 250 applications, representing over 100 universities.
+We accepted 9 teams (32 fellows) and expect to do the same this year.

 Current Areas of Interest: We are excited about all great technology related business ideas, but there are always special areas that we are working on in any given year.
 This year we are focused on the following general themes: